shane-kercheval/sik-llm-eval/README.md

 ### Examples

+See [examples/Getting-Started-with-Evals.ipynb](https://github.com/shane-kercheval/sik-llm-eval/blob/main/examples/Getting-Started-with-Evals.ipynb) for a thorough introduction to using the framework.

 #### Running Evals/Candidates from YAML files

 You can define Candidates and Evals using YAML files.
 Here's an example YAML file for a ChatGPT Candidate: